 I brought her home in 2005, a few months after my beloved Molly died in March of that year.
 Molly was my black standard poodle whom I still miss and talk about with such reverence I’m sure my partner thinks I’m bananas.
 She was one of a kind though, a true gem, and I was grieving her horribly.

-I found her through Abbey Cat Adoptions; her name back then was Pearlina.
+I found Penelope through Abbey Cat Adoptions; her name back then was Pearlina.
 She was listed as a Calico Oriental cross, which appealed to me because I do love Siams, and I had a Calico growing up called Miss Mew.
 When I saw her picture, well, that was that.
 She was white with these perfect patches of ginger and black, and the coolest alternating triangles on her head that made her look like a harlequin clown.
 I knew she was meant for me, so I brought her home one day in May or June and albeit a bit skittish at first, she soon slipped easily into our household.

 I quickly discovered she was also the most agile cat I’d ever had.
 We would play the game “Hide the Cat Nip”, and it wouldn’t take her long to source it out.
 She loved to get into the cupboards, searching for her prize, and would not only open the door, but also slink her way onto the shelf, pushing the cans out of the way.
 I still don’t know how she managed it, but here’s a pic:

 Penelope has never been an overly cuddly cat.
 She’s very independent, preferring to come for a head scratch or belly rub, then leave after a few minutes.
 What she does love, is our bedtime ritual.
 Once I’m ready for sleep, (and I don’t know how she knows this), she will jump up, circle round a few times, and lay down beside me, usually tight against my shoulder.
 Many nights I would fall asleep curled against her, her head beneath my chin, and my hand holding one paw.
 I know, it sounds ridiculous, but this is when she’s the most affectionate and I loved the time with her.
-Listening to the sound of her purring as she feel asleep was the best sleeping pill.
+Listening to the sound of her purring as she fell asleep was the best sleeping pill.

 Of late, she hasn’t been doing this anymore.